CodeByDavid24/TheKopiCoders/doc/code-overview.md

 3. Wait for user to agree to terms
 4. Start narrative once user types "start game"
 5. Process user inputs and generate narrative responses
+6. Convert responses to speech and play audio
-6. Filter all content for safety
+7. Filter all content for safety
-7. Maintain conversation history for context
+8. Maintain conversation history for context

 This architecture allows for an interactive, educational experience while maintaining strict safety standards for sensitive topics like mental health.